burlachenkok/marina/README.md

 # Experiments for binary classification with non-convex loss

-## Prepare environment for experiment with Neural Nets
+## Prepare environment for the experiments
 Please install for your Python shell the following libraries via your package manager: matplotlib, numpy, psutil, mpi4py.
 The python library [mpi4py](https://mpi4py.readthedocs.io/en/stable/index.html) is an MPI wrapper to real Message Passing Interface(MPI) implementation.
 If your target OS is from the Windows family, we recommend using standard MPI implementation from Microsoft ([Microsoft-MPI](https://docs.microsoft.com/en-us/message-passing-interface/microsoft-mpi)).
 If your target OS for the experiment is from Linux/MacOS we recommend using **MPICH** or **openmpi-bin** package.

 ## Description